ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Conclusion

 \section{Conclusion}

-We present \obpose, an object-centric generative model that is able to decompose 3D scenes into objects and background, with each object being represented as a NeRF. \obpose~extends IC-SBP for video data and introduces \emph{canonical poses} of objects as a powerful inductive bias for unsupervised segmentation.
-Learning object locations is facilitated by a number of recent developments: the implicit function representations of the 3D shapes and the fast voxelised shape approximation proposed in this paper.
-Our experimental results are validated on two established synthetic YCB objects datasets (static 3D and video).
+We present \obpose, an object-centric inference and generation model that learns 3D-structured latent representations.
+The model extends IC-SBP for video input, and is noteworthy for introducing \emph{poses} as an inductive bias for scene inference.
+The model's ability to infer object pose is facilitated by several recent innovations, including the use of NeRFs and the fast voxelised shape approximation proposed in this paper.
+Our experimental results are validated on the CLEVR dataset, the MultiShapeNet dataset, and two synthetic YCB objects datasets.
 Given its empirical success, outperforming the prior state-of-the-art for static 3D scenes \citep{stelzner2021decomposing} and establishing a baseline for video, we plan to apply \obpose~as a vision backbone for robot applications.